VladSaioc/sediment/README.md

 - - To parse a specification in a file: run `Sediment-exe <file-path> <latex>`; `<file-path>` is the relative path to your specification; optionally, type in `<latex>` if you want to generate a .tex file from the specification.
 - - To run the REPL run `Sediment-exe`.
 The REPL is a simple, state-less one.

-- The standalone executable is found in `./.stack-work/dist/<hash>/build/Sediment-exe/Sediment-exe.exe`
+- Running `init.sh` should expose a globally installed executable.
+However, if that does not work, the standalone executable can also be found in `./.stack-work/dist/<hash>/build/Sediment-exe/Sediment-exe.exe`.